verdexhq/verdex-mcp/QUICKSTART.md

     .getByRole('button', { name: 'Add to Cart' })
 ```

-### **Q: Does this replace Playwright MCP?**
+### **Q: Does this replace Playwright?**
 **A:** No. Verdex is complementary.
-Playwright MCP is a mature, cross-browser test runner.
+Playwright is a mature, cross-browser test runner.
 Verdex is a Chrome-only authoring assistant focused on selector generation.
 Use both!

 ### **Q: What if my DOM is really complex?**
 **A:** That's exactly when Verdex shines.
 Complex DOMs with deep nesting are where structural exploration tools provide the most value.